-The Herman R. Salmon Award was established in 1971 to recognize the most outstanding technical paper published in COCKPIT magazine, a quarterly journal of the Society of Experimental Test Pilots.
+The Herman R. Salmon Award was established in 1971 to recognize the most outstanding technical paper published in COCKPIT magazine, a bi-annual journal of the Society of Experimental Test Pilots.
 The award consists of a plaque and cash honorarium to be presented at the annual Awards Banquet.
 The winner's name will be added to a perpetual plaque at SETP Headquarters and as well as appropriate written recognition in COCKPIT.

 The technical papers submitted for the Herman R. Salmon award include all those selected for publication in COCKPIT from August 1st to July 31st of any given year.
 Papers are evaluated by the selection committee for: